AishaHarbi/Reading-the-contents-of-URL/README.md

 # Reading the contents of URL
-Task1: How to read the contents of URL

 Python code that shows how to read the contents of an URL and write them into a file.